Expert Tips for Underwater Photography of Whales and Whale Sharks

 Looking to Swim with Humpbacks?

 When both diving and free-diving, I find that my breathing slows, I calm down, and find a feeling of inner peace when carefully working with a camera underwater.
 If you have not used an underwater camera housing before, it may take some getting used to.
 They are clunky and heavy; you have to balance carrying it with swimming; you will need to know where all your usable buttons and knobs are.
-For photographing whales and whale sharks, it’s important to note that you’ll be shooting a massive animal at relatively close proximity, so you’ll need a wide-angle lens with a dome port on your housing.
+For photographing whales and whale sharks, it’s important to note that you’ll be shooting a massive animal at relatively proximity, so you’ll need a wide-angle lens with a dome port on your housing.
 Let me break down your basic gear needs:

 Underwater Housings